-18.2 HSC mode.
+18.1 HSC mode.
 Optimizing the contouring error.

+It is the recommended way (mode) to work.
 The maximum contour error permitted is a parameter of this mode.
 From this instruction on, the CNC modifies the geometry through intelligent algorithms for eliminating unnecessary points and automatically generating splines and polynomial transitions between blocks.
 This way, the contour is traveled at a variable feedrate according to the curvature and the parameters (programmed acceleration and feedrate) but without going beyond the set error limits.